-Puerto Rico in talks with Tesla about the possibility of using renewable microgrids to revamp the island's electric infrastructure.
+Puerto Rico is in talks with Tesla about the possibility of using renewable microgrids to revamp the island's electric infrastructure.

 Devastating damage to Puerto Rico’s outdated power grid has meant that 80% of the island is still without power a month after Hurricane Maria swept through the territory, with officials predicting that restoration will take six months.